Board Executive

 Meg Olson

-Since moving to Canada, Meg became licensed as an Engineer in Ontario, and worked in consulting engineering and for a conservation authority.
+Since moving to Canada in 2013, Meg became licensed as an Engineer in Ontario, and worked in consulting engineering and for a conservation authority.
 Her previous work experience in the field was in stormwater management, flood risk, water management policy, and hazard mitigation planning.
 She earned a Master of Urban Planning and a Master of Science in Engineering at the University of Washington in 2013, and a Bachelor of Science in Mechanical Engineering from the University of Virginia in 2006.

 National Directors